How technology can help improve education

 The introduction of tools such as email, messaging and push notifications renders communication smoother, more frequent and traceable.

 Creating this sort of connectivity should not be seen as just an additional option, but as a vital contributor to young students’ wellbeing.

-The current pandemic has highlighted how a disruption in staying connected for children without the possibility to use digital devices risks leaving those children behind.
+The current pandemic has highlighted, according to the BBC, how a disruption in staying connected for children without the possibility to use digital devices risks leaving those children behind.